eclipse-sumo/sumo/README.md

 ----------------------

 For Windows we provide pre-compiled binaries and CMake files to generate Visual Studio projects.
-If you want to develop under Windows, please also clone the dependent libraries using
+If you want to develop under Windows, please also clone the dependent libraries using:

 ```
 git clone --recursive https://github.com/DLR-TS/SUMOLibraries